 Become a Mentor

-A mentor is a professional, usually a Manhattan College alum, who is interested in helping a student gain career insight and greater self-understanding.
+A mentor is a professional, usually a Manhattan College alum.
 Mentors tend to be good listeners, guides, advisors, advocates, non-judgmental friends and facilitators.
 The ultimate goal of the mentoring relationship is to advance the educational and personal growth of the student mentee.

-What are the benefits of being a mentor?
+What are other benefits of being a mentor?

 - The opportunity to translate past occurrences into present learning and gain new insight into your own life